 Good managers do need a clear idea of what their reports are up to each day.
 However, monitoring them in the wrong way might do serious damage to their relationships with management — and undo the trusting relationship you’ve been trying to build with them as an employer.

-The Tech of Employee Monitoring
+The Tech of Monitoring Remote Employees

 As technology advances, employers have an increasing number of options for watching what their employees do during the day.